Lotus aduncus

 Lotus aduncus species of Lotus that is native in Europe.
+It is perennial and grows in a subtropical biome.
+It was first described in 1855 by Carl Fredrik Nyman.

+Characteristics

 This species grows leaves that has fur-like trichomes, the buds may look identical to the leaves but are concaved and pink-tipped.
-The flowers are pink that look much like orchids.
+The flowers are pink and look much like orchids.